jeemijn/Atl-Pa-Th/README.md

 ### Steps
 1. Download the model output from the model output repository on zenodo (https://doi.org/10.5281/zenodo.14791063) and place in subfolder 'modeloutput'.
-2. Download the Geotraces data files Pad_Thd_IDP2021.txt & Pad_Thd_IDP2021.txt (2x ~25 Mb) and place in subfolder 'data'.
-(TODO A better manual follows later)
-3. Use the .ipynb notebooks to reproduce or edit figures.
+2. Use the .ipynb notebooks to reproduce or edit figures.
 Documentation is inside the notebooks.
 It is not necessary to read the .py scripts.

 ### Where to find which figure:
 | Figure |is made in  |